All about period poops: Why you poop so much on your period

 You Irish exit your Zoom call faster than that time you ran into your ex at Walgreens while buying Plan B and jog – no, sprint – to the bathroom.
 You make it just in time to avoid life-altering humiliation and, relieved, wonder to yourself, Is this really the third time I’m pooping today?
 Is this normal?

-We’re here to enlighten you re: #2 and help you make sense of all the super-fun abdominal side effects brought on by PMS and menstruation.
+We’re here to enlighten you re: #2 and help you make sense of all the super-fun abdominal side effects brought on by premenstrual symptoms and menstruation.
 Read on for a science-y explanation – and some of our not-so-science-y hacks – to make period poops a little less stressful during that time of the month.

-Period poo… Before your period?
+Period poop… Before your period?

 Turns out, about one‐third of otherwise healthy, menstruating individuals experience annoying gastrointestinal symptoms before or during their periods.
-Additionally, almost 50% of individuals with a diagnosed functional bowel disorder (like Irritable Bowel Syndrome) experience an increase in symptoms during this time.((Moore, J., Barlow, D., Jewell, D. and Kennedy, S. (1998), Do gastrointestinal symptoms vary with the menstrual cycle?
-BJOG: An International Journal of Obstetrics & Gynaecology, 105: 1322-1325.
-Retrieved from obgyn.onlinelibrary.wiley.com/doi/full/10.1111/j.1471-0528.1998.tb10014.x))
+Additionally, almost 50% of individuals with a diagnosed functional bowel disorder (like Irritable Bowel Syndrome or Inflammatory Bowel Disease IBD) experience an increase in symptoms during this time.4

 Your body releases prostaglandins right before your period begins.
 These compounds stimulate the smooth muscles of the uterus, causing the contractions (a.k.a. cramps) that help your body shed the uterine lining (a.k.a. period blood).